eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

 When we were working with linear regression, we were working with normally distributed outcome data.
 Now, imagine our outcome was a yes or no, a discrete count, or a continuous variable that isn't normally distributed.
 Our assumptions for linear regression completely fall apart, and we need a new tool.

-This is where our friend generalized linear models comes into play.
+This is where our friend generalized linear models comes to help us.
 It is still a linear model but now our outcome can come from any distribution from the exponential family.
 The exponential family of distributions is just a collection of distributions that have similar density functions.
+We won't worry too much in this post about density functions, so if they sound a bit scary don't worry.

 The exponential family of distributions include some of the most common distributions:
 * Normal
 * Bernoulli
 * Poisson
-* Exponenetial
+* Exponential
 * Chi-squared
 * Gamma
 * and more!